tomatensaft/docker-influx-historian/README.md

-# docker-influx-historian
+# docker-influx-historian :whale:

 docker based influx historian / grafana  application

-# historize data from twincat plc with mqtt and influxdbv2
+### historize data from twincat plc with mqtt and influxdbv2

 * install docker for linux or wsl
 * adjust environment settings for and `.env`